 1. Self-Assessment Tax Return

 Registration for Self-Assessment can be done online through HMRC’s official website.
 This method is especially important for those with more complex income sources, such as multiple dividend payments from investments or dividends drawn from a limited company where ltd company tax on dividends applies.
 Most taxpayers use this method to calculate tax on dividends UK effectively.
+For the 2026/27 tax year, the deadline will be 31 January 2028.

 2. Tax code adjustment

-If your dividend income is below the Self-Assessment threshold but still exceeds the dividend tax free allowance, you can contact HMRC to have your tax code adjusted.
-This adjustment allows HMRC to collect any dividend tax owed automatically from your salary or pension payments based on the applicable uk tax rates on dividend income.
+If your dividend income is below the Self-Assessment threshold but still exceeds the dividend tax-free allowance, you can contact HMRC to have your tax code adjusted.
+This adjustment allows HMRC to collect any dividend tax owed automatically from your salary or pension payments based on the applicable UK tax rates on dividend income.

 Note: Following these methods ensures you stay compliant with UK dividends allowance regulations and correctly manage your corporate tax dividend obligations if you are a company director.
 Accurate reporting and prompt payment are critical to avoiding penalties related to dividend tax liability.